gbhong/DiMB-RE/README.md

 *Note*: the current code does not support approximation models based on ALBERT. -->

 ## Fine-tuned Models
-We release our fine-tuned entity/trigger models, relation models, and factuality detection models for our dataset.
+We release our fine-tuned relation models, and factuality detection models for our dataset in HuggingFace with the model name of gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE and gbhong/BiomedBERT-fulltext_finetuned_DiMB-RE_FD.

 <!-- ### Pre-trained models for ACE05